About

 Native American Flute Nest style

-The difference between a Native American flute and a Native American style flute is both a respectful and a legal distinction, but not necessarily a physical or audible one.
-It is unlawful for any of us to represent a product in a way that insinuates it was made by enrolled, Native American tribal members, unless we are, which I am not, so say I make Native American style flutes, so that I do not have to excessively repeat any disclaimers about not being Native American.
-The name of the flute is often used to describe modern versions that bear little similarity to museum relics, but its whistle mechanism and related features are distinctive and it’s only fair and respectful to always acknowledge the endangered cultures that invented its certain form.
-There are also modern standard defaults for scale and things that will be expected from the definition Native American Flute (with or without “-style”) if not stated otherwise.
+The difference between a Native American flute and a Native American style flute is both a respectful and a legal distinction.
+It is unlawful for any of us to represent a product in a way that insinuates it was made by enrolled, Native American tribal members, unless we are, which I am not, so I say I make Native American style flutes, so that I do not have to excessively repeat any disclaimers about not being Native American.
+The name of the flute is often used to describe modern versions that may bear relatively little similarity to museum relics, but its whistle mechanism and related features are distinctive and it’s only fair and respectful to always acknowledge the endangered cultures that invented its certain form.
+There are also modern standard defaults for scales, and things that will be generally expected from the term Native American Flute (with or without “-style”) if not specified otherwise.
+These modern standards came over time, the latest of which is likely the pentatonic minor scale occupying its primary fingerings, which is thought to have exploded into popularity following Michael Graham Allen’s flutes in the bloom of the New Age movement.
+I feel this is true about the flutes, and have injected into much conversation that pentatonic minor scale was used very much in earlier Western media like radio shows and old movies and TV, so the general public was ready to instinctively associate it with the “otherness” of a different culture by the time the 70’s rolled around.
+Apparently, though, Allen was inspired by his Japanese Shakuhachi flute of the same scale.

 Making a Native American Style Flute on a Lathe